Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: CEO topological recursion

-To prove this proposition, we prepare some key integration formulae involving the kernel function $H^{\mathrm{M}(p)}(x,y)$ in eq.\eqref{eq:H_minimal} for the $(2,p)$ minimal string.
-(See eqs.(2.2) and (2.3) in \cite{MulSaf} for analogous formulae of the Mirzakhani's recursion for the Weil-Petersson volumes.)
+To prove this proposition, we prepare some key integration formulae involving the kernel function $H^{\mathrm{M}(p)}(x,y)$ in equation~\eqref{eq:H_minimal} for the $(2,p)$ minimal string.
+(See \cite[equations~(2.2) and (2.3)]{MulSaf} for analogous formulae of Mirzakhani's recursion for the Weil--Petersson volumes.)
 For $k\in\mathbb{Z}_{\ge 0}$, one finds